What Are the Rules of Personal Bankruptcy?

 Individuals can choose from a variety of personal bankruptcy options.
 Before filing, it might help to do some research or speak with a bankruptcy attorney.
 You would also have to analyze the financial state you’re in to determine which bankruptcy option is appropriate for you.
 After that, you will be able to choose between Chapters 7, 11, or 13.

-Personal bankruptcy should be used as a last resort.
+Personal bankruptcy should be a last resort.
 Wiping away your obligations and starting over does sound enticing and the positive outcome is that you won’t be digging yourself deeper into debt.

 To file for bankruptcy, you would need to compile a list of all your assets, obligations, debts, and creditors.
 You would need to keep track of your present income and expenses, gather financial statements and any sort of contracts and leases, and provide copies of your two most recent tax returns, a credit counseling certificate, and any debt repayment plans.